knh11545/commandline4expertsearchers/README.md

 12
 ```

-**Result**: The individual files contain the expected numt	ers of records with a total of 4012 records.
+**Result**: The individual files contain the expected numbers of records with a total of 4012 records.

 Then, we count the unique accession numbers of the records _accross all export files_.
 This number of unique records should be identical to the total number of records.
 If not chances a high that we erroneously exported a chunk of records twice (and ommitted another chunck).